Skip to content

 Is Shrimp Low FODMAP?

-Shrimp is LOW FODMAP.
+Yes, shrimp is low FODMAP.
 You can enjoy plain, cooked shrimp (also called prawns) freely on a low FODMAP diet without worrying about portion sizes.
-According to Monash University, all varieties of plain shrimp remain low FODMAP even at servings up to 500 grams, making it an excellent lean protein choice for managing IBS symptoms.
+According to Monash University, all varieties of plain shrimp remain low FODMAP even at servings up to 500 grams, making it an excellent lean protein choice alongside other safe options like chicken, salmon, and eggs for managing IBS symptoms.

 Safe Serving Size